seagent/monarch/README.md

 Agents register their federated queries to MonARCh via a client actor system.
 Then MonARCh schedules itself for executing sub queries according to change frequencies of datasets.
-If it detects any change in the dataset related to sub query result, it generates new main result using hash join algorithm and notifies the relevant agent with new result.
+If it detects any change in the dataset related to sub query result, it generates new main result using hash join algorithm and notifies the relevant agent with the new result.

 ## Using MonARCh as a Service in Evaluation Execution